 Put the “It’s Fall” YT VIDEO song in the post with link to that Freebie- EMBED LINK

 PAIR THE FALL SONG, THE FALL RHYTHMS AND THESE FALL VOCAL EXPLORATIONS

 Use the video at the beginning of your classes to get students hands up and moving as well as their voices.

 This Fall Songs and Poems resource has some easy to sing fall songs that any teacher can use.
 They are all sung to familiar tunes.

 Overall, you’ll find that INTERACTIVE materials and activities will boost student engagement.

-I’m hoping you got some ideas for your virtual classroom and ways to use these fall digital rhythm activities.
+I’m hoping you got some ideas for your virtual and in person classroom and ways to use these fall digital rhythm activities.

 Please share this post!